andrewsinnovations/apialize/README.md

-# apialize
+# Apialize

-Turn a database model into a production ready REST(ish) CRUD API in a few lines.
+**Apialize** transforms Sequelize database models into production-ready REST APIs with minimal configuration.
+Build complete CRUD endpoints with filtering, pagination, relationships, and hooks in just a few lines of code.

 ## Installation